 Hoping that poor weather might delay an American advance and that reinforcements from Burgoyne would soon arrive, Baum’s troops had constructed a small redoubt on a hill.
 When the weather cleared on the afternoon of August 16, the Americans made their move.
 To inspire his men, Stark reportedly proclaimed, "There are your enemies, the Red Coats and the Tories.
 They are ours, or this night Molly Stark sleeps a widow."
 Unfortunately for Baum, he was duped by men entering his camp professing to be Loyalist recruits.
 Some of them turned out to be Stark’s militiamen, whose aim was to gather intelligence and report back to their commander.

 After heavy fighting, American forces were able to breach their enemy’s small redoubt.
 Stark later claimed it was “the hottest engagement I have ever witnessed, resembling a continual clap of thunder."
 For some combatants, the fight was personal.
 It was a desperate struggle; former friends who had grown up together in Vermont or the surrounding area found themselves facing off with each other.

 A century later, a romanticized tale, known as the "Glick" account, reportedly written by a German veteran of the battle, gained popularity and currency in retellings of the battle.
 “For a few seconds the scene which ensued defies all power of language to describe,” he recalled.
 “The bayonet, the butt of the rifle, the sabre, the pike were in full play as men fell, as they rarely fall in modern war, under the direct blows of their enemies.”

 Within a short period of time, Patriot forces had Baum and his men surrounded.
-Many of his Indian and Loyalist allies fled in the heat of the battle.
+Many of his Native and Loyalist allies fled in the heat of the battle.
 Baum himself was mortally wounded leading his Germans in dogged resistance on the little knoll, where they were overrun.

 The battle continued until nightfall when darkness brought it to a halt.
 Unfortunately for Baum, his reinforcements arrived just after the battle.
 Burgoyne’s detachment suffered more than 200 dead and seriously wounded; more than 700 were taken prisoner or missing.
 American casualties were about 70.